klavins/LeanBook/md/src/Equality.md

 example : 9 ~ (3*(2+1)) := by
   apply MyEq.refl
 ```
- # SUBSTITUTION
+ ### Substitution

-If x = y then p x is equal to p y.
+Substition is the second most critical property of the equality.
+It allows us to conclude, for example, that if x = y then p x is equal to p y.
 ```lean
 theorem MyEq.subst {α : Sort u} {P : α → Prop} {a b : α}
                    (h₁ : a ~ b) (h₂ : P a) : P b := by
   cases h₁ with
   | refl => exact h₂
 ```
- You can use this theorem to show basic properties.
+ You can use this theorem to show the standard properties we know and love about equality.
 ```lean
 theorem my_symmetry (a b : Type): a ~ b → b ~ a := by
   intro h